 A Will is a legal document that declares your intentions as to what should happen to all of your assets upon your death.
 These assets typically include real estate, money, investments, jewellery, vehicles and personal or household belongings that you own.
 If you wish you can transfer, or bequeath your assets to individuals, families or institutions, either in part or as a whole.
 A Will can also be used to specify other wishes as well as including the appointment of temporary and permanent, long-term guardians for your children, contributions to charitable causes, and funeral arrangements.

 Wills for UAE Assets

-For those that have assets in the UAE there is a simple reason to make a will.
-The Government of Dubai official website states that ‘The UAE courts will adhere to Sharia law in any situation where there is no will in place’.
+For those that have assets in the UAE there is a simple reason to make a Will.
+The Government of Dubai official website states that ‘The UAE courts will adhere to Sharia law in any situation where there is no Will in place’.

-Wills for Business Owners
+Wills for Business owners

-Wills for UK Citizens
+Wills for Assets in the UK

 We have a team of UK qualified solicitors and therefore one of our specialist areas is preparing Wills for UK nationals or individuals owning assets in the UK.
 We can prepare a suitable Will with respect to the testator’s UK estate and advise on the same.
 Our UK Wills comply with all the requirements of the laws of England and Wales.

 To obtain more information about Wills, please contact one of our experienced Wills & Inheritance lawyers.
 Email us at email@example.com or call +971 4 448 4284.